pfeerick/edgetx/EdgeTX-Installation-with-OpenTX-Companion.md

 ## Flashing the EdgeTX Bootloader and Firmware

-1. Open EdgeTX flasher if it is not still open.
-2. Plug in your radio (radio power should be off).
-3. Select “Flash” from the menu on the left side of the screen.
-4. Select “edgetx-firmware-v2.4.0rc3” from the option “Firmware Branch”
-5. Select the latest firmware for the “Firmware Version”
-6. Once metadata is downloaded, select the **CORRECT** radio type that you intend to flash.
-7. Select “Write”.
-You will see a message “Downloading bin” and then a “Flashing” popup with the flashing progress.
-Eventually, you will see “File downloaded successfully”.
-Ignore any error messages after that and click on "Close".
+1. Download the current EdgeTX Firmware.
+You can download the releaes candidate build zip file (edgetx-firmware-v2.4.0-rc3.zip) directly from Github -https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0-rc3

+2. Unzip the file and save the correct .bin file (same name as your radio type) to your computer.

+3. Flash your radio with OpenTX Companion.
+When you connect your radio to the PC, **_your radio should not be powered up_**.
+Make sure the “Check Hardware Compatibility” box is not checked in the “Flash Firmware” dialog box.
+Flashing progress will be slow and typically takes some minutes – that is normal.

-8. After the flashing is complete, restart your radio and you should be greeted with "Welcome to EdgeTX."
+4. After the flashing is complete, restart your radio and you should be greeted with Welcome EdgeTX.

 **If you did not add the RADIO and MODELS folders to your SD card for conversion**, when the radio starts with EdgeTX for the first time, you will get a STORAGE WARNING - Bad Radio Data-.
 Press the white circle or roller to bypass the warning.
 Then you will get another STORAGE WARNING - Storage Preparation.
 Press the white circle or roller again.
 Once the SD card is prepared, the calibration screen will appear.
 Calibrate your radio.